Description

 Nippon is referred to as an orangequat, but it is a mandarinquat.
 Nippon is a hybrid between the Satsuma mandarin and Meiwa kumquat.

-We carry two different types of Citrangequat, which is a hybrid between a citrange (orange x trifoliate orange) and kumquat: Thomasville and Sinton.
+We carry 3 different types of citrangequat: Augusta, Thomasville, and Sinton, which are hybrids between a citrange (orange x trifoliate orange) and kumquat.
+It is possible that Augusta is not a true citrangequat, but a back-cross between a citrangequat and a kumquat or another citrus.
+Augusta has very juicy and mildly sweet fruit.
 Thomasville has very good quality fruit that ripen very late; fruit can be picked early when they are lime-like.
 Sinton has more colorful fruits that are supposedly similar to a kumquat but more sour.

 These plants are recommended for growing outdoors in plant hardiness zones 8-10 or 7-10 for Hong Kong kumquat.
 To find out your plant hardiness zone, use this link: https://planthardiness.ars.usda.gov/